 How to Get Baby to Sleep: Ideas that Actually Work

 You've probably rocked and shushed until your lips were chapped.
 Maybe you blearily Googled “how to get baby to sleep” at 3am and wound up here.
 Whatever your deal, my 4+ consecutive years of baby experience can help.
 Here are the unconventional tips that other people won't tell you (perhaps out of fear of being judged).

-Comfort item.
+Comfort item for baby.
 I'm not saying you should put a stuffed animal in their crib (seriously, don't do that.
 They could suffocate on it).
 But you can introduce them to a lovey/blanky/stuffy by putting it NEAR their crib.
 It can offer familiarity as they transition to their own room and serve to comfort them through the toddler years.

 Incline your baby.
 Sleeping at a slight angle can help soothe acid reflux or colic and help ease digestion as everything flows downward in their little bellies.
 That's another one of my favorite things about the UltraLite Day & Night Play Yard from Fisher-Price – it has a removable recliner for the infant phase, making it fit in quite nicely with my ideas on how to get baby to sleep.
 Once the kids starts rolling over, you simply remove the infant attachment and are left with a sturdy play yard with a solid bottom.

-Lavender oil.
+Lavender oil is calming.
 It's extremely soothing.
 I rub a couple drops on the bottom of his feet and put a few drops in the humidifier.

-Formula feed.
+Formula feed at night.
 Some breastfeeding parents choose to give their child formula as the last meal before bedtime.
 Formula is slower to digest than breastmilk and will keep baby full longer.